darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 As parents we have taken the kids all over the planet.
 From Disney in Florida to Disney in Los Angeles.
 From NYC to San Francisco.
 We’ve traveled internationally: Australia, Paris, Mexico, Bahamas and Virgin Islands, and even Canada.
 For us travel has always been an important experience.

-For us, travel has always been an important and valuable experience.
 That holds true today -- we still travel as a family of five occasionally.
 Not often, but sometimes we can make it happen.
 A couple of years ago we snorkeled as a family off the coast of Honduras -- and caught Covid together as an added surprise.

 **Nerd Math**